der-Frankie/kgv-website-dev.github.io/README.md

 It started as a proof of concept on using some generators for static websites and possibilities to host them w/o costs.

+As it fitted the requirements so far we use it now in production.

 The result is automatically deployed to <https://kgv-waldfrieden.github.io/website.github.io/>.

 The official website of the according "Kleingartenverein": <https://www.kgv-waldfrieden-hannover.de>